 We are, from time to time, involved in various legal claims and regulatory matters arising out of our operations in the normal course of business.
-After consultation with legal counsel, we do not believe that the resolutions of any such matters we are currently involved in, individually or in the aggregate, will have a material adverse impact on our consolidated financial statements.
+A partner firm has settled most of the investor demands related to a private fund (that held approximately \$27 million in client assets) during the year ended December 31, 2021.
+We have notified our insurance carriers of the matter.
+After consultation with legal counsel, we do not believe that the resolutions of any matters we are currently involved in, individually or in the aggregate, will have a material adverse impact on our financial condition, results of operations or cash flows.
 However, we can provide no assurance that any pending or future matters will not have a material effect on our financial condition, results of operations or cash flows in future reporting periods.

-From time to time, our partner firms receive requests for information from governmental authorities regarding business activities.
-We have cooperated and will continue to cooperate with all governmental agencies.
-We continue to believe that the resolution of any governmental inquiry will not have a material impact on our financial condition, results of operations or cash flows.
+From time to time, we and our partner firms receive requests for information from governmental authorities.
+For example, we recently received an inquiry from the SEC asking us to provide materials principally related to policies, procedures and communications concerning Adjusted Net Income, a non-GAAP financial measure, which was disaggregated in the third quarter of 2020 to separate certain tax adjustments in response to earlier comments from the SEC.
+We are cooperating with this inquiry and intend to continue to cooperate with all governmental authorities.
+While we are unable to determine the ultimate outcome of any matter, we believe that the resolution of all current governmental inquiries will not have a material impact on our financial condition, results of operations or cash flows.